burhan1997/Nodejs-Crash-Course/README.md

 # NODEJS Crash Course

-Welcome to the Node.js Crash Course!
-In this crash course, we will delve into Node.js fundamentals, covering modules such as `path`, `url`, `fs`, and `events`.
-Additionally, we will walk through the process of creating an HTTP server from scratch without relying on Express.
+The basic concepts in Node.js are explored in a comprehensive manner.
+The course focuses on core modules such as `path`, `url`, `fs`, and `events` and sheds light on their important role in Node.js development.
+A highlight is the step-by-step creation of an HTTP server without relying on the popular Express framework.
+I have acquired a foundational understanding of Node.js and discovered how to harness its inherent modules for effective web development.
+Constructing an HTTP server from the ground up has equipped me with the essential skills to work independently with Node.js.

 ## What is Node.JS?